-Every commercial banks in India has to maintain reserves under statutory provisioning norms .The change in SLR and CRRt either increases or decreases the money supply to commercial banks.
-This in turn affects lendable resource of banks.
-Therefore ups and downs of money supply to market caused due to variation of SLR and CRR has direct impact on economy of the country.
-RBI uses Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) as a tool for the expansion or contraction of bank credit which has direct impact on the economy upon the situation of inflation or deflation.
+Every commercial bank in India has to maintain reserves under statutory provisioning norms.The change in SLR and CRRt either increases or decreases the money supply to commercial banks.
+This, in turn, affects lendable resource of banks.
+Therefore ups and downs of money supply to market caused due to the variation of SLR and CRR has the direct impact on the economy of the country.
+RBI uses Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) as a tool for the expansion or contraction of bank credit which has a direct impact on the economy upon the situation of inflation or deflation.

 Statutory Liquidity Ratio: The maintaining of liquid assets by the commercial banks at the rate fixed by RBI is called Statutory Liquidity Ratio regulation.
 SLR ensures the liquidity and solvency of banks which is fundamental for the sound banking system.
 Every scheduled bank in India requires maintaining liquid assets in the form of cash, gold and unencumbered approved securities and value of which shall not be less than 25 percent of demand and time liabilities of the bank.
 The implication of change in SLR is same as the change in CRR in regulating the expansion of credit.
 SLR is a statutory provision under Section 24 of Banking Regulation Act 1949 and it is in addition Cash Reserve Ratio to be maintained by the bank.
 The SLR regulation is binding on all the commercial banks in India.RBI is with the power to increase the SLR rate, as and when it desires to do so.
 An increase in SLR rate means that commercial bank shall have to invest more money in Government and other approved securities which deplete lendable source of the banks.